Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 In the heart of Battery Park you will find this former fort and national monument that was built in the early 19th century to protect New York (or New Amsterdam as it was then known) from British attacks.

-Throughout its history, Castle Clinton has had the most varied uses.
+Throughout its history, Castle Clinton has had many different uses.
 It ranged from a military fortification, a theater and an aquarium to an immigration center that received foreigners here before the construction of the Ellis Island center.

-Most tourists know it because it houses the ticket booths to get tickets to the Statue of Liberty but to see the inside of Castle Clinton there are also guided tours in English about 20 minutes conducted by park rangers.
+Most tourists know it because it houses the ticket booths to get tickets to the Statue of Liberty but to know inside Castle Clinton there are also guided tours in English about 20 minutes conducted by park rangers.

 If you are up for a visit, it is open every day (except Christmas) from 8:30 AM to 5 PM and the tour times are as follows: